cipherswami/DigiKeyboard/README.md

 3. Now, you can flash this to Digispark:
 menu(triple dot) -> Actions -> upload -> *upload over USB.
+OR Simply Shortcut icon on the top of the editor.

-\* you get 3 seconds to press "upload over usb" just after inserting your Digispark and detection USB.
+\* you get 4 seconds to press "upload over usb" just after inserting your Digispark and detection USB.